drwpow/lightspeed-image-loader/README.md

 If you:

-* want to handle resizing & optimization in the same step
+* want to handle resizing & optimization in the same step (this is the only loader that does that)
 * need to optimize & resize every image differently
 * prefer writing `srcset` manually for complete control
 * have a good understanding on image formats & optimization in general